-Mr Crain is a Professional Engineer with over 35 years of experience in reservoir description, petrophysical analysis, and management.
+Mr Crain, author of several petrophysics courses on petrolessons, is a Professional Engineer with over 50 years of experience in reservoir description, petrophysical analysis, and management.
 He has been a specialist in the integration of well log analysis and petrophysics with geophysical, geological, engineering, and simulation phases of oil and gas exploration and exploitation, with widespread Canadian and Overseas experience.
 He has an Engineering degree from McGill University in Montreal and is a registered engineer in Alberta.
+Recently, Mr. Crain was awarded the first and only Lifetime Achievement Award, by the Canadian Well Logging Society (CWLS) to honour his contribution to the geoscience community.

 He wrote “The Log Analysis Handbook”, and he offers seminars, mentoring, or petrophysical consulting to oil companies, government agencies, and to consulting service companies around the world.
 Projects have spanned conventional and unconventional reservoirs in more than 40 countries.